piyush-c38/git-insight/README.md

 * Analysis time depends on repository size.
 * Large repositories may take longer to process.
 * Public repositories are fully supported.

+## Disclaimer

+> GitInsight is an MVP project under active development and is currently maintained solely by the repository owner.
+> Some features may be incomplete, experimental, or subject to change.

+> Feedback, bug reports, suggestions, and contributions are always appreciated.